 - These loans should be approached with great caution and as a last resort funding option.

 No-credit-check loans do not require a review of your credit score, which can make them convenient if you have bad credit.
 But they can be risky and often have extremely high interest rates and origination fees.
 As a result, you should only consider using these loans as a last resort.

-What is a no-credit-check loan?
+What a no-credit-check loan is

 Payday loans are small, short-term loans you can pay back the next time you get paid.
-In most cases, you’ll repay them within two to four weeks.
+In most cases, within two to four weeks.

 No-credit-check installment loans

-Auto title loans
+Car title loans

-Auto title loans are secured loans that use your car as collateral.
-You give the lender your car title in exchange for borrowing cash.
-The amount you can receive will depend on the value of your car.
-Most lenders will allow you to drive your car as you repay the loan.
-If you default on a car title loan, the lender may repossess your vehicle.
+Car title loans are secured loans that use your car title as collateral.
+The amount you can receive will depend on the value of your car, and in many cases, you will need to own your car outright to qualify.

-Why are no-credit-check loans not a good idea?
+Why no-credit-check loans are a bad idea